What does fact checked mean?

 Explosively extend your hips, knees and ankles to jump, using that force to propel the barbell upward.
 Shrug your shoulders and continue to pull the bar upward with your arms.
 The bar should remain close to your torso.
 Pull your body under the bar and rotate your elbows around the bar to catch it at your shoulders as you drop into a squat position.
 Drop to the lowest point of your full squat and then quickly stand up.

-The power clean is very similar to the hang clean, except that the bar begins on the floor rather than at the front of your thighs.
-This requires greater flexion at your hips and knees at the starting position.
+The power clean, or hang power clean, is very similar to the hang clean, with the main difference being that the bar begins on the floor rather than at the front of your thighs.
+This workout requires greater range of motion and explosiveness at your hips and knees at the starting hang position, which makes it a popular olympic lifting exercise.
 Stand with your feet positioned under the barbell.
 Grip the bar with your hands just wider than your shoulders, with your arms straight and your shoulders over the top of the bar.
 Extend your hips and knees to pull the bar off the floor and propel it upward.
 When it reaches your knee, explode into a jump and shrug your shoulders.
 Pull your body under the bar and rotate your elbows under the bar to catch it at your shoulders.
 Drop into a squat and stand up.